 Installment loans, however, can help distressed borrowers build a positive credit history.
 In addition, installment loans, which are repaid over several months, are easier for most consumers to handle.
 Although monthly payments may vary by a few cents, each payment is very near the same amount, making it easier to budget for them.
 As an added bonus, the annual percentage rate is normally quite a bit lower than the rate charged on payday loans.

 Recognizing that many Americans are denied access to sources of affordable credit, several companies have been founded to assist distressed borrowers.
-These companies are harnessing the power of technology to expedite the application process, which helps keep rates lower than many lenders with physical stores.
+These companies are harnessing the power of technology to expedite the request procedure, which helps keep rates lower than many lenders with physical stores.

 Examples of Startup Lenders Offering Installment Loans